 This is a fundamentally wrong thought since most of the materialistic things you own don’t add any value to your life and don’t make you happier in the long run.

 Actually the opposite is the case: By noticing that you are in debt and that the things you bought aren't perfect after all, you become even less happy than before and the cycle continues.

 So as you can see, maybe you should hold back on making your first car purchase a big one.
 People will see your Audi and think ‘Oh cool, good for him’ and then continue worrying about if their new clothes look cool.
-On the other hand if your ultimate goal is to drive an Audi and you finally can afford to buy one, there is nothing wrong with that, because it will create a lasting happiness in your life.
+On the other hand, if your ultimate goal is to drive an Audi and you finally can afford to buy one, there is nothing wrong with that, because it will create lasting happiness in your life.
 Cars are probably your passion and buying a new one fulfills you and that’s great!

 Now without further ado, let’s jump into the top 5 money rules: